cta-observatory/dl1-data-handler/README.rst

 Installing as a conda package
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To install it as a conda package, first install Anaconda by following the instructions here: https://www.anaconda.com/distribution/.
+To install dl1-data-handler as a conda package, first install Anaconda by following the instructions here: https://www.anaconda.com/distribution/.

 The following command will set up a conda virtual environment, add the necessary package channels, and install dl1-data-handler specified version and its dependencies: